kontent-ai/delivery-sdk-net/README.md

 - `.WithMemoryCache(TimeSpan?)` - Enable in-memory caching
 - `.WithDistributedCache(IDistributedCache, TimeSpan?)` - Enable distributed caching

+`IDeliveryOptionsBuilder.WithCustomEndpoint(...)` applies the same endpoint to both Production and Preview URLs.
+In most real deployments these endpoints differ, so if you need both modes with custom domains, register separate clients (for example named clients) and configure each with its corresponding endpoint.

 ### Retrieving Content

 #### Get a Single Item